r574-rachel/stats220/README.md

 # stats220

-## - Introduce
+## - Repository introduction
-📲 This repo is used to practice all the skills and knowledge that are learned from stats220.
+📲 *This repo is used to practice all the skills and knowledge that are learned from stats220.*

 ### :sparkles: About me :sparkles: